terryoo/Pseudo-Blind-IACNN/README.md

-# A Pseudo-Blind Convolutional Neural Network for the Removal of Artifacts in Compressed Image and Video (CSVT 2019)
+# A Pseudo-Blind Convolutional Neural Network for the Removal of Artifacts in Compressed Image and Video (IEEE CSVT 2019)
 <img src = "/Figures/real_comp.png" width="430"> <img src = "/Figures/real_processed.png" width="430">
 Left: a frame from an input sequence that is captured by a smartphone with AVC and then transcoded to MPEG, Right: the result of processing the frame by our IACNN-E